webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 The sampling instant for this packet.
 This is not a global clock, but how much time has passed in the media stream.

 #### Synchronization Source (SSRC)
-A `SSRC` is the unique identifier for this stream.
+An `SSRC` is the unique identifier for this stream.
 This allows you to run multiple streams of media over a single stream.

 #### Contributing Source (CSRC)
 A list that communicates what `SSRC`es contributed to this packet.

 This is commonly used for talking indicators.
-Lets say server side you combined multiple audio feeds into a single RTP stream.
+Let's say server side you combined multiple audio feeds into a single RTP stream.
 You could then use this field to say 'Input stream A and C were talking at this moment'

 #### Payload
 The actual payload data.
 Might end with the count of how many padding bytes were added, if the padding flag is set.